swagufied/cnv_library/readme.md

 			* relative_to_first - default = False. if True, will use overlap percentage in reference to length of segment in ref_obj.
 If False, the reference will be the length of the segment in the compare_object
 			* overlap_colname - must be list that matches number and order of compare objects. default is "overlap@" where @ is an integer

+	* prep_intervals_for_UCSCgenome_annotation(GenomicData, save_results = True, filename = "ucsc_interval_prep_data.txt") - prepares your data for pasting into custom intervals in "http://genome.ucsc.edu/cgi-bin/hgTables"
+		* GenomicData - a GenomicObject or CNVObject
+		* save_results - if True (default), will save results to filename.
+The default file is "ucsc_interval_prep_data.txt".
+If False, will return a string or list of list you can print.
+		* return_list - if save_results is True, return_list = True will return the results as a list. if False, will return as string.

+	"""
+	needs testing
+	"""
 	* annotate(base_obj, annotation_obj) - annotates gene intervals.
 		* base_obj - must be GenomicObject or CNVObject. this is the dataset that will be annotated
 		* annotation_obj - (list of) GenomicObject of CNVObject. these are the datasets that will be used to annotate.
 There must be a "gene_id" column specified through set_colkeys() function.

 ### FILE READ/WRITE